GrahamArden/notes/work/SunCheck/README.md

 ### SunCheck

+_From 4/03/2024 all SunCheck tasks will be undertaken by the PQSA Physicist for the day_

 #### Fraction 0

 _These tasks are undertaken by the physicist assigned to PSQA for the week, from 4/03/2024 they will do done by the PQSA Physicist for the day_